-- The development is designed to meet Code for Sustainable Homes (CSH) and Lifetime homes standards. - Using natural resources carefully and responsibly. - Caring for the environment and for a sustainable future. - Best practice in environmental building construction. - Green roof technology, Rain Water Harvesting and Solar Panels.
+- The development is designed to meet Code for Sustainable Homes (CSH) and Lifetime homes standards.
+Initially the 6 affordable but potentially all units. - Using natural resources carefully and responsibly.

+- Caring for the environment and for a sustainable future. - Best practice in environmental building construction. - Green roof technology, Rain Water Harvesting and Solar Panels.